praritagarwal/project-RL-MADDPG-collab-control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

+Additionally, the project requires python 3.6, pytorch v1.5.0 and Unity ML-Agent v0.4.0 along with Unity.
+The full set of dependencies needed to build a virtual environment for this project can be found in [this file](https://github.com/praritagarwal/project-RL-navigation/blob/master/requirements.txt).

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

+The methodology implemented by us combines elements of [MADDPG](https://arxiv.org/abs/1706.02275), [D4PG](https://arxiv.org/abs/1804.08617) and the [Distributional Perpective](https://arxiv.org/abs/1707.06887).
+We dub this as MAD3PG: Multi Agent Distributional Deep Deterministic Policy Gradients.
+The agent is an instance of the Agent class provided in the [MAD3PG Agent](MAD3PG_Agent.py) module while the actor and critic networks used by it are provided in the [Models](Models.py) module.

 ### (Optional) Challenge: Crawler Environment